 Best for: floral art, thick color applications, and probably lettering and calligraphy where you’d like to preserve brush strokes because the paints are formulated for classical Japanese-style painting or Nihonga.

-* Available locally at Deovir Arts in sets and individual tubes
+* Available locally at ArtWhale and Deovir Arts in sets and individual tubes

 Best for: drawing food, foliage, background elements, landscapes, still life paintings, also calligraphy, lettering and sumi-e painting which is what they were really intended for.
 Because of the variety of colors, there’s practically no need to mix.